joejag/timebandits/talk.md

 # INTRO: Time bandits: don't let these vampires get you

 * Joe Wright, technical coach working here in Scotland.

-* I have a strong bias for making whatever I'm trying to understand into something visual.
-Could be reducing escaped defects and failed deploys.
-Whatever it is, I find it easier to spot patterns and get control of things by visualizing.
+* In the last year I've noticed something about myself that I hadn't recognised before.
+That's that I have a strong bias towards making things visual to better understand them.
+Be in through tv monitors, whiteboards or other means I find it helps me and others to spot patterns get a control of our work.

+* From that journey I have two things to sell you today.

+* The first is the idea that there are time bandits running havoc in your organisations, which we need to unmask and tackle. cackling with delight
+* The second I'm going to tell you about how I applied the same idead to create the most powerful retrospective technique I've found for improving how teams work.
+Which is with a set of Lego bricks like this.

-> Last year I met Dominica who did a workshop on this topic and has since written a book this year.
+> This year Dominica, who was here last year, has written a book this year.

 # Book